taichi-dev/docs.taichi.graphics/README.md

 ### Routing

 The routing table of the entire site can be found at `website/docs/src/.vuepress/config.js`.
+See [VuePress Docs](https://vuepress.vuejs.org/guide/directory-structure.html#directory-structure) for more details about this.

 ### Custom Styles